jaschableicher/PointerJS/README.md

 # PointerJS

-A simple to use Remote Control and Pointer for (https://github.com/hakimel/reveal.js "RevealJS")
+A simple to use Remote Control and Pointer for [Reveal.js](https://github.com/hakimel/reveal.js)

 ## General Usage